anmarjarjees/node.js-start/README.md

 - In February 2015, the intent to form a neutral Node.js Foundation was announced.
 This foundation involves many large companies like GoDaddy, IBM, LinkedIn, Microsoft, Netflix, PayPal, Walmart, Yahoo!, and Amazon Web Services

 # Node.js Package Manager (npm)
 npm is bundled with Node.js.
-It runs on the command line as the command npm.
+It runs on the command line as the command "npm...".
 It is a package manager that downloads packages into a node_modules folder.
-You call the downloaded packages through const libraryModule = require("libraryname").
+You call the downloaded packages through:
+> const libraryModule = require("libraryname").

 Mozilla Developer Network (MDN) [Node.JS Definition](https://developer.mozilla.org/en-US/docs/Glossary/Node.js)